Inside the black box: Neural network-based real-time prediction of US recessions: Conclusion

 \section{Conclusion}

-This research focuses on examining the real-time predictability of neural network models, compared to linear models, with respect to the recent two US recessions, the Great Recession and the Covid-19 recession.
-Three different neural network models are trained and updated throughout the study: a standard feed-forward neural network model, as well as two recurrent neural network models (LSTM and GRU) designed to capture temporal dependencies in time series data.
-The performance of these models is evaluated using out-of-sample forecasts and compared to standard and ridge logistic regression models.
-Additionally, the SHAP method is utilized to rank the predictors based on their importance for each forecast horizon, providing initial insights into the most influential predictors.
-The results are then compared to SHAP results obtained from the ridge logistic regression model.
-The main finding are validated using both the LIME approach and the marginal effect method.
-For in-depth analysis, the most influential variable for the long-term forecast horizon, which is the term spread, is chosen to investigate the impact of the variable on the recession probability.
+This research examines the real-time predictability of neural network models, compared to linear models, for the recent two US recessions, the Great Recession and the COVID-19 recession.
+Three different neural network models are trained and updated throughout the study: a standard feed-forward neural network model (FFN), as well as two types of recurrent neural networks, LSTM and GRU, designed to capture temporal dependencies in time series data effectively.
+The performance of these models is evaluated using out-of-sample forecasts and compared to standard and ridge logit models.
+Additionally, the SHAP method ranks the predictors based on their importance for each forecast horizon, providing initial insights into the most influential predictors.
+The results are then compared to SHAP results obtained from the ridge logit model.
+The main findings are validated using the LIME and marginal effect methods.
+For in-depth analysis, the term spread, the most influential variable for the long-term forecast horizon, is chosen to investigate the impact of the variable on the recession probability.

+This paper introduces two main contributions.
+Firstly, it focuses on LSTM and GRU, specialized recurrent neural network models that address issues like exploding and vanishing gradients in standard recurrent neural networks.
+The performance of these models is compared to FFN and the logit variants in the context of recession forecasting.
+Secondly, the paper employs the SHAP method to assess the variable importance in GRU and the ridge logit model for different forecast horizons.
+Given neural networks' commonly perceived black-box nature, the SHAP method delivers a theoretically sound framework to provide insights into the underlying rationales influencing the predictions.